 Vitamin C is linked to healthy birth weight and decreased risk of premature rupture of the membranes.
 It is essential for the production of collagen, which gives strength to your baby’s cartilage, muscles, blood vessels, and bones, but it can’t be stored, so make sure you consume enough daily.

 How do you get it?
 Vitamin C is found in most fruits and veggies!
+You can also supplement Vitamin C in your diet with a tablet.

 Eat a diet rich in Iron.